Feelpath Logo

 • validate the client-facing tools and whether they support emotional learning

-• validate therapist workflow fit more rigorously
+• validate the fit of therapist workflow more rigorously

 • improve study methods and analysis